JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 #### Observations

 This behavior is exactly what we expect.
 High confidence in the lesion core, more uncertainty at boundaries, and strong rejection of background regions for all images.
-Even well-trained segmentation models will experience some uncertainty as to where the exact boundary should be.
-It is inherently much easier to identify the core of the lesion than exactly where it ends.

 Notice the difference between images 4, 5, and 6 compared to the others.
 We see more uncertainty in these images than the others.
 When we examined the metrics earlier, we saw images 4 and 5 were undersegmented compared to the expert annotation.
 Image 6 was slightly oversegmented, but still had excellent shape alignment.

-The images with smaller lesions have less uncertainty around the border.
-This makes sense, as we are using Model 1 - Dice-Optimized.
-It was trained using a Dice loss function, which penalized errors on small lesions more than errors on large lesions.
-This specialization is important because an error on a large lesion results in detection of the lesion but with imperfect segmentation.
-This is much less likely to lead to negative consequences than missing a small lesion entirely.

----

-#### Technical Note
-Superpixels are generated using the SLIC algorithm to divide the image into super-pixel regions.
-Confidence values are calculated by averaging the model’s probability outputs within each region, resulting in a smoother and more interpretable heatmap.
-My understanding is that this technique is not common practice, but it seems obvious to me in technical implementation and HITL utility.
-I could not find equivalent examples of this, or standard terminology, for citation.

 ---